Capturing the dynamics of a two orifice silo with the {\mu}(I) model and extensions: Model and Implementation

 Another complication posed when implementing the $\mu(I)$ model is the static zones.
 A static region of material means that Equation~\ref{eq:effective_viscosity} gives an unbounded viscosity, and in a flat-bottomed silo there are some areas where there will be zero flow.
 To avoid divergent viscosity, a maximum viscosity $\eta_\textrm{max}$ is enforced, i.e. the finite $\eta^*$ is used, given by $\eta^* = min(\eta,\eta_\textrm{max})$, where $\eta$ is the viscosity calculated from Equation~\ref{eq:effective_viscosity} and $\eta_\textrm{max}$ is a large constant.
 This leads to a small creeping flow in these regions which should be static in a physical silo.
 For our simulations we use $\eta_\textrm{max} = 1800 \sqrt{\rho^2d^5g^{-1}}$, which is sufficiently large such that the creeping flow is negligible compared to the flow from the silo draining due to gravity.

 It should be noted that this model assumes that the stress and strain rate tensors are aligned.
 The $\mu(I)$ model relies on visco-plastic theory which assumes that these tensors are in the same direction, which is not always the case~\cite{cortet2009relevance}.
 Also, the model is not well-posed, so may fail for some parameters and some domains~\cite{barker2015well, heyman2017compressibility}.
-The parameters and domain studied in this paper do not display evidence of numerical instabilities, however caution should be applied when using these models.
+The parameters and domain studied in this paper do not display evidence of numerical instabilities and the inertial number is in the well-posed region outside of the `static' zones~\cite{barker2015well}, however caution should be applied when using these models.

 In order to avoid applying different boundary conditions within the length of a single cell, all lengths are chosen to be some integer multiple of the cell width (which due to the tree-based discretization implementation used~\cite{van2018towards} is the domain width divided by $2^n$, where $n$ determines the resolution of the simulation and is chosen to be $n=8$ for this work).